MOONSHOT PIRATES BOOTCAMP RULES

 - You must use your official Moonshot Pirates Bootcamp logo as your social media profile picture.

-- Rules regarding naming, sponsorship and branding apply to all social media platforms.
+- Rules regarding naming, partnership, and branding apply to all social media platforms.

-- You can mention a sponsor’s specific contribution to your Bootcamp on your social media channels by tagging their social media account or using their hashtag.
+- You can mention a partner’s specific contribution to your Bootcamp on your social media channels by tagging their social media account or using their hashtag.

 - You cannot share sponsor content nor post a sponsor logo on its own, but logos are allowed to be visible in an event photo.